 Hence, golfers experience lower back pain simply because of the swinging posture process from the backswing to downswing and then follow through.
 This biomechanical movement demand an extensive, rapid, and explosive force on the erector spinae muscle and the trunk.
 Thus, a flexible, stable, and strong core muscle is needed.

-However, other related injuries can occur due to the imbalance of lower back muscle, weak core muscles, degenerative joint, joint inflexibility, inadequate warm up, over strain, excessive practice of swing before game, etc.
+However, other related harm can occur due to the imbalance of lower back muscle, weak core muscles, degenerative joint, joint inflexibility, inadequate warm up, over strain, excessive practice of swing before game, etc.